Jetty

 disableStreamCache (common)

-Determines whether or not the raw input stream from Servlet is cached or not (Camel will read the stream into a in memory/overflow to file, Stream caching) cache.
-By default Camel will cache the Servlet input stream to support reading it multiple times to ensure it Camel can retrieve all data from the stream.
+Determines whether or not the raw input stream is cached or not.
+The Camel consumer (camel-servlet, camel-jetty etc.) will by default cache the input stream to support reading it multiple times to ensure it Camel can retrieve all data from the stream.
 However you can set this option to true when you for example need to access the raw stream, such as streaming it directly to a file or other persistent store.
 DefaultHttpBinding will copy the request input stream into a stream cache and put it into message body if this option is false to support reading the stream multiple times.
 If you use Servlet to bridge/proxy an endpoint then consider enabling this option to improve performance, in case you do not need to read the message payload multiple times.
-The http producer will by default cache the response body stream.
-If setting this option to true, then the producers will not cache the response body stream but use the response stream as-is as the message body.
+The producer (camel-http) will by default cache the response body stream.
+If setting this option to true, then the producers will not cache the response body stream but use the response stream as-is (the stream can only be read once) as the message body.

 false